This is by far the most common question when buying a chain lube for your bike.

 If you thought that all chain lubes are created equal, think again!

-In the not so distant past, most people figured WD40 did the trick when greasing up the bike chain.
+In the not so distant past, most people figured that WD40 did the trick to get the drivetrain running smoothly.

 After all, it was just about getting that squeak out, right?